 The National Environmental Policy Act (NEPA)1 requires Federal agencies to analyze, consider, and disclose the effects of major Federal actions unless otherwise exempted, on the quality of the human environment.
 The human environment is defined as "comprehensively the natural and physical environment and the relationship of present and future generations with that environment."
-2 The NEPA also directs Federal agencies to "utilize a systematic, interdisciplinary approach which will ensure the integrated use of the natural and social sciences and the environmental design arts in planning and in decision-making which may have an impact on man's environment."
-3 In addition, the Council on Environmental Quality's (CEQ) NEPA implementing regulations also direct Federal agencies to "use high-quality information, including reliable data and resources, models, and Indigenous Knowledge" in carrying out their responsibilities under NEPA.
-4 That regulation allows for the incorporation of Indigenous Knowledge within the NEPA process.
+2 The NEPA also directs Federal agencies to "utilize a systematic, interdisciplinary approach which will ensure the integrated use of the natural and social sciences and the environment."
+3 In addition, the Council on Environmental Quality's (CEQ) NEPA implementing regulations also direct Federal agencies to "use high-quality information, including reliable data and resources, models, and Indigenous Knowledge" in carrying out their responsibilities under NEPA.4 That regulation allows for the incorporation of Indigenous Knowledge within the NEPA process.